core-wg/oscore/draft-ietf-core-object-security.md

 ### Class I Options {#class-i}

 A Class I option is an outer option and hence visible in the options part of the OSCOAP message.
-Unless otherwise specified, Class I options SHALL be integrity protected between the endpoints, see ({{AAD}}).
-The sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{options-in-protected}}.
+Except for special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL be integrity protected between the endpoints, see ({{AAD}}).
+Unless otherwise specified, the sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{options-in-protected}}.

+#### Observe {#observe}

+Observe {{RFC7641}} is an optional feature.
+An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
+The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

+In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value:

+* The Observe option of the original CoAP request SHALL be encoded in the OSCOAP request as described in {{options-in-protected}}.

+To secure the order of the notifications, responses with the Observe option SHALL be integrity protected in the following way:

+* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sequence Number of the response.

+The Observe option in the CoAP request SHALL NOT be integrity protected, since it may be legitimately removed by a proxy.

+If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
+If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response, i.e. not include the Sequence Number of the response in the external_aad.

 ### Class U Options {#class-u}